adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### Max angle
 > Range: `0.0` - `90.0` degrees

-The maximum allowed steering angle when the car is countersteering only by itself.
-You can always countersteer more than this manually, but this will cap the car's own countersteer tendency.
+The maximum steering angle that the car's self-steer force is allowed to reach.
+You can always countersteer more than this manually, but this will cap the car's own self-steer tendency.

 When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving utilizing the car's claw grip.